Fire TV shopping experience

 Responsibilities: Product & content strategy, internal & external user journeys, visual design

-At NBCUniversal, my team and I wanted to push the boundaries of content viewing experiences by integrating a shopping element.
-We would achieve this by contextual product placements in-app with UX/UI following Amazon’s Watch and Shop native guidelines.
-Viewers are are made aware of available products associated with the video via shopping hints/CTAs, which reveal a product carousel to browse and purchase any of the available items.
-We decided to first test this concept with our Bravo viewers since they are the most shopping inclined audience.
+I would achieve this by contextual product placements in-app with UX/UI following Amazon’s Watch and Shop guidelines.
+Viewers see products associated with the video via shopping hints/CTAs, which reveal a product carousel to browse and purchase any of the items related to the show they were viewing.

 Design variations of how the shopping prompts appear in-video.